k223kim/ct_classification/data_in_folder/README.md

-# ct_classification
-3D CT classification using TCIA dataset

-The code is based on https://github.com/kenshohara/3D-ResNets-PyTorch and has been revised to accommodate general datasets and different 3D CNN models.

-Since CT does not have RGB channels, the following argument is needed `--n_input_channels 1`

 ## 1. Task 1
 Using TCIA dataset and its clinical data, predict the T_stage of the patient (Classification).

   **Dataset**: The CT dicom images were stacked per patient and that stack was converted to .npz.
-The `TCIADataset` class was assumed the following file structure.
+The `TCIADataset` class expects the following file structure.For the `--rootpath` argument, the path to the root of the dataset (in this case, '/home/kaeunkim/tcia_ct_npz/ct_classification/') that contains the train, val, and test folders is expected.
 ```
 .
 ├── ct_classification